Contact Us for a Free Consultation (213) 542-0979

 Identity Theft Laws in California - Penal Code 530.5

-California Penal Code Section 530.5 describes Identity theft as when a person knowingly uses personally identifying information of another person to obtain benefit (credit, goods, services, etc.) in the name of the other person without consent.
+PC 530 defines Identity theft as when a person knowingly uses another person's personally identifying information to obtain benefits (credit, goods, services, etc.) in the other person's name without consent.

-The People must prove all elements beyond a reasonable doubt to find the person guilty of this type of theft crime.
+People must prove all elements beyond a reasonable doubt to find the person guilty of this theft.

-Identity theft is a criminal offense that can result in imprisonment in county jail for up to one year, or $1,000 maximum fine, or both; or imprisonment in state prison, $10,000 maximum fine, or both.
+Identity theft is a serious criminal offense that can lead to severe consequences.
+It can result in imprisonment in county jail for up to one year, a $1,000 maximum fine, or both, or imprisonment in state prison, a $10,000 maximum fine, or both.
+These potential penalties underscore the importance of seeking legal representation if you're facing identity theft charges.

-Not only can the actual thief be punished, but anyone who is guilty of receiving, transferring or holding onto the illegally obtained personal information of another person can also be punished by a fine and/or jail time.
+Not only can the actual thief be punished, but anyone guilty of receiving, transferring, or holding onto another person's illegally obtained personal information can also be punished by a fine and jail time.

-Identify theft is a type of cybercrime that is very prevalent throughout society now and it's imperative if you're charged with identity theft you want to get a seasoned criminal defense attorney to represent you and help guide you through the process.
+Identify theft is a type of cybercrime prevalent throughout society now, and it's imperative if you're charged with identity theft, you want to get a seasoned criminal defense attorney to represent you and help guide you through the process.

 California Identity Theft Jury Instructions

-CALCRIM Jury Instruction 2040 talks about unauthorized use of personal identifying information.
-So, this is the jury instruction that the Judicial Counsel of California came up with when somebody is charged with the crime of identity theft.
-It basically talks about Penal Code Section 530.5(a) and it says:
+CALCRIM Jury Instruction 2040 talks about the unauthorized use of personal identifying information.
+So, this is the jury instruction that the Judicial Counsel of California came up with when somebody is charged with identity theft.
+It basically talks about Penal Code Section 530.5(a), and it says:

-That defendant is charged (whatever Count it is) with unauthorized use of someone else's personal identifying information.
-Obviously, that's identity theft.
+That defendant is charged (whatever the count) with unauthorized use of someone else's personally identifying information, which is identity theft.

 • The defendant willfully obtained someone else's personal identifying information.

-They're going to have to show that you took someone else's information.
-Of course, you're going to have the intent to do something with it.
+They will have to show that you took someone else's information.
+Of course, you will have the intent to do something with it.
 But, if you're walking around with someone's I.D. with your picture on it, they're starting to get a good case against you.

 • The defendant willfully used that information for an unlawful purpose.

-This usually happens when somebody is going into a store or some sort of a location to try to buy goods or services and they're using somebody else's I.D.
+This usually happens when somebody goes into a store or other location to try to buy goods or services and uses somebody else's ID.

-They're using somebody else's information — their credit card, and they're now going to make this huge purchase, get an item and then when the payments aren't made on it and when the credit card company realizes its theft, they're going to be holding the bag or the person's credit is going to be damaged and the other party is going to get the goods that they went after, and that's really the crime of identity theft.
+They're using somebody else's information — their credit card.
+They're going to make this huge purchase and get an item, and then when the payments aren't made on it, and the credit card company realizes it is theft, they will be holding the bag, or the person's credit will be damaged.
+The other party will get the goods they went after, and that's the crime of identity theft.

 The third element that the government is going to have to prove is:

-So, that make sense.
-If no one had consent and they're using someone else's credit card or a fake I.D., obviously that would be identity theft.
-But, on the other hand, someone said, go use my credit card.
-Go buy something with it, or your boyfriend or girlfriend or significant other let you use their credit card and you had their permission, then that's not identity theft.
+So, that makes sense.
+If no one had consent and used someone else's credit card or a fake I.D., that would be identity theft.
+But, on the other hand, someone said, use my credit card.
+Buy something with it, or if your boyfriend, girlfriend, or significant other lets you use their credit card and you have their permission, then that's not identity theft.

 Using Witnesses To Prove No Consent